 Have you ever said the following?: “I’ll skip the soup because it will fill me up too much.”

-Clean eating Soup Recipes: Why cabbage soup is magic
+Why cabbage is magic

 It was right after the seven days when the real magic began.
 I used cabbage soup as a starter before my regular meals whenever I could.
 This led, of course, to even more weight loss in the long run.
 What is more… it inspired me to a whole lifestyle change, resulting in my 80:20 clean eating nutrition regimen.